 Smooth the padding as necessary.
 Tear away any areas of excess padding to prevent areas of increased pressure on the skin.

 Lay out a length of splint material matching the distance from just proximal to the MCP joints extending around the elbow and back to the MCP joints.

 Unroll additional splint material, folding it back and forth along the first length until there are 8 to 10 layers (when using single-layer rolls).

 Alternatively, if using ready-made splint material, cut a single piece to the above length.

 Immerse the splinting material in lukewarm water.

 Squeeze excess water from the splinting material (do not wring out plaster).

-Apply the splint material from the volar surface of the MCP joints along the volar surface of the forearm around the elbow and then along the dorsal surface of the forearm back to the dorsal surface of the MCP joints.
+Apply the splint material from the volar surface of the MCP joints along the volar surface of the forearm around the elbow and then along the dorsal surface of the forearm back to the dorsal surface of the MCP joints (at the metacarpal heads).

 In the hand, fold the extra stockinette and cotton padding over the edges of the splinting material.

 Wrap the elastic wrap over the splinting material distally to proximally and overlap each revolution by half the width of the elastic wrap.